TACC/gateways19-hpc-in-the-cloud/block3/tapis-cli.md

 The Tapis API uses OAuth 2 for managing authentication and authorization.

-Run the following in you CLI docker container
+Run the following in the CLI
 ```
 >auth-check
 Please run /agave-cli/bin/tenants-init to initialize your client before attempting to interact with the APIs.
 ```
 We will see that we have to initialize some things before we can use Tapis.

 Initialize the CLI
 ------------------